 The movement to digital convergence provides marketers with the basic resources needed to monitor users’ activity, namely, digital data.
-Any media outlet that relies on computer technology to manage the flow of information does so using electronic signals that eventually form computer data.
-In simple form, electronic data is represented by either an "on” or “off" electronic signal.
-In computer language this is further represented by two numbers “0” and “1” and, consequently, is known as digital information.
-All digital information can be stored and later evaluated.
-For media outlets delivering information in digital form, the potential exists for greater tracking and matching this with information about the person receiving the digital data.
-And tracking does not stop with what is delivered; it also works with information being sent from the customer.
-For instance, as we noted earlier, by clicking on their television screen viewers will soon be able to instantly receive information about products they saw while watching a television show.
-This activity can be tracked then used in future marketing efforts.
+Any media outlet relying on technology (e.g., internet, mobile, CRM, etc.) to manage the flow of information does so using electronic signals generated by computer technology.
+In a simple form, an electronic signal is represented as being either “on” or “off”.
+In computer language, this is further represented by two numbers “0” and “1” and, consequently, is known as digital data.
+All digital information has the potential to be captured, stored, and evaluated using data analytics and other software programs.

-While media convergence offers marketers more options for tracking response to advertisements, such activity also raises ethical and legal concerns.
-Many consumers are not pleased to learn their activities are being monitored when they engage a media outlet.
-Yet consider the following examples of how marketers are tracking users:
+While media convergence offers marketers more options for tracking response to advertisements, such activity also raises ethical and legal concerns, particularly as these relate to customer privacy.
+Despite these concerns, customer tracking is widely used and newer methods continue to be deployed.
+Below we present just a few examples of how marketers are tracking users include:

-- Television Viewing – As we noted, the advent of digitally delivered television allows cable, telephone and satellite providers to track user activity through the set-top boxes connected to a subscriber’s television.
+- Television Viewing – The advent of digitally delivered television allows cable, telephone and satellite providers to track user activity through the set-top boxes connected to a subscriber’s television.
 Future innovation will make the user television experience even more interactive and, consequently, open to even more tracking.

-- Television Recording – The days of television videotape recording are quickly coming to an end, replaced by recording using computer technology.
-A digital video recorder (DVR), such as TiVo, can track users recording habits and, based on a viewer’s past activity, make suggestions for programs they may want to record.
-Additionally, advertising services can program the DVR to insert special advertisements within a program targeted to a particular viewer.
+- Television Recording – A DVR that is included with many set-top digital television boxes can track users recording habits and, based on a viewers’ past activity, make suggestions for programs they may want to record.
+Additionally, advertising services can program the DVR to insert advertisements within a program targeted to a particular viewer.